Athens in 2 Days: A Complete Itinerary for First Timers (2026)

 Day 2 in Athens:

-Discover the marvels of the Acropolis and its Slopes
+Visit the Acropolis and explore its slopes

 Impressive temple at the Acropolis

-Here are a few tips for visiting the Acropolis:
+My top tips for visiting the Acropolis

 Step inside the Ancient Agora